Chart Color Schemes

 Booral - River Heads features high concentrations of family households, with a higher-than-average median household size

 Family households account for 81.6% of all households, including 28.6% couples with children, 42.1% couples without children, and 10.4% single parent families.
-Non-family households constitute the remaining 18.4%, with lone person households making up 16.0% and group households comprising 2.4%.
-The median household size is 2.6 people, larger than the Rest of Qld average of 2.3.
+Non-family households constitute the remaining 18.4%, with lone person households at 16.0% and group households comprising 2.4%.
+The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.3.

 Frequently Asked Questions - Households